-Eating 4D meats can also expose your dog to harmful medications such as antibiotics, steroids, and the sodium pentobarbital used to euthanize animals and shelters, since none of these substances are neutralized during the rendering process.
+Eating 4D meats can also expose your dog to harmful medications such as antibiotics, steroids, and the sodium pentobarbital used to euthanize animals in shelters, since none of these substances are neutralized during the rendering process.
 4D meats often contain other chemicals with known risks, such as the preservatives ethoxyquin, BHA, and BHT.

 What Is Romance Marketing?

-Often, consumers are sold dog food made from 4D meats through what the Association of American Feed Control Officials (AAFCO) deem “romance copy,” otherwise known as marketing.
+Often, consumers are sold dog food made from 4D meats through what the Association of American Feed Control Officials (AAFCO) deem “romance copy,” otherwise known as romance marketing.
 Romance copy attempts to “romance” the money out of our wallets through cute commercials and enticing images of steak or roasted chicken on the label, instead of the food’s actual ingredients.
-Since regulation of this kind of marketing is limited, at best, nearly all major commercial dog food brands employ romance copy as a way of tricking consumers out of their hard-earned dollars.
+Since regulation of this kind of marketing is limited at best, nearly all major commercial dog food brands employ romance copy as a way of tricking consumers out of their hard-earned dollars.
 This is unethical, and often illegal.
-Companies are making millions of dollars in profits selling trusting pet food consumers pet made from animal sources that no animals should consume.
+Companies are making millions of dollars in profits selling trusting consumers pet food made from animal sources that no animals should consume.

 How to Be a Better Pet Food Consumer

 Ending the practices of animal rendering and romance marketing in dog food begins with you.
 As a pet food consumer, you can make your voice heard by choosing where to spend your money on feeding your four-legged friends.
-Check that a pet food’s ingredient list does not include more starches than meat.

 The easiest way you can determine whether a pet food is healthy for your pet or not is by judging the manufacturer’s transparency.
 Reputable pet food brands will give a clear answer whether or not they use 4D meats and whether it’s human-grade.
 If companies seem dodgy about answering questions regarding their foods’ ingredients, this is a big red flag.

 Pricing can also help you differentiate good pet foods from bad ones.
 Human-grade meats can be considerably more expensive than 4D meats, and many companies prioritize profits over honesty and your pet’s health.
 Some will even lie and say that their meat is human-grade when it is not.
 To determine the integrity of a pet food company, check how much the food costs.
 A low price tag is a surefire sign that a pet food is made from low-quality, often 4D meats.
 Pasture-raised, human-grade pet foods, on the other hand, often carry a higher price point.
-The difference in your dog’s nutrition, however, will be well with the cost.
+The difference in your dog’s nutrition, however, will be well worth the cost.

 The Raw K9 Difference